Native American languages

 ![]() Maliseet spearfishing |

 What did the Maliseet Indians eat in the days before supermarkets?The Maliseet were river people, and so they were expert fishermen.
 Fish is still important to the Maliseet diet and culture today.
-Maliseets also hunted big game like deer and moose, particularly in the winter when the snow would slow these large animals down.
+Maliseets also hunted big game like deer and moose with their bows and arrows.
 Usually it was men who did the hunting and fishing, while Maliseet women harvested corn and gathered fruit.
 Today, though, many Maliseet girls and women enjoy fishing also.
-What kinds of weapons and tools did the Maliseets use?Maliseet hunters and warriors used bows and arrows and spears.
-Maliseet fishermen used pronged spears to catch fish from their canoes, like the man in this picture. |
+Here is a website with more information about Native American food and culture.
+What kinds of weapons and tools did the Maliseets use?Maliseet hunters used bows and arrows and spears.
+Fishermen used pronged spears to catch sturgeon and salmon from their canoes, like the man in this picture.
+Warriors sometimes fought with heavy clubs carved from tree roots or stone.
+Here is a website with pictures of Native American weapons. |

 What other Native Americans did the Maliseet Indian tribe interact with?